ministryofjustice/security-guidance/docs/email-security-guide.md

 -   During a criminal investigation by a law enforcement agency.
 -   During an employee investigation relating to misconduct or a security incident, for example IT misuse.
--   Upon the death or unexpected exit of an employee, for example to enable retrieval of key information or closing down an account.
+-   Upon the death or unexpected exit of an employee, for example to enable retrieval of business information or closing down an account.

 Anyone required to enable or carry out authorised access to a user account should follow the guidance in the [Privileged User Guide](privileged-user-guide.md).